Master of Science in Occupational Therapy (MSOT)

 The courses and the clinical experiences are designed to develop the knowledge and skills of the highest national standards.
 The teaching faculty members are nationally recognized professionals prepared to offer applied science and skills courses at the advanced level.

-The occupational therapy program at Milligan College is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of The American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, P.O.
-Box 31220, Bethesda, MD 20824-1220.
-ACOTE’s telephone number is 301-652-AOTA.
-Graduates of the program will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
+The occupational therapy program at Milligan College is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
+ACOTE’s telephone number c/o AOTA is (301) 652-AOTA and its Web address is www.acoteonline.org.

 The P. H. Welshimer Memorial Library is a vital gathering place for studying and learning.
 In addition to its collection of print and media resources that support all the college’s academic programs, the Library’s website serves as a portal to a wide array of high quality electronic information resources, accessible on- or off-campus, 24 hours a day/7 days a week.
 Some key journal databases that Occupational Therapy students have access to through the Library website include AOTA’s OT Search, CINAHL (Cumulative Index to Nursing and Allied Health Literature), and PubMed Central.
 Qualified librarians are available to assist you with your resource and research needs through in-person consults, telephone, or online reference services.